Parallel surface defects, Hecke operators, and quantum Hitchin system: From branes to boundaries and defects

 Since $X$ is topological, we may implement the $\O$-background associated to its $U(1)^3 \subset SU(4)$ isometry.
-The most straightforward way is the following.
+It can be geometrically implemented by using the T-duality.
 First, compactify $\BR^2$ to a torus $T^2$ and T-dualize twice along the cycles of the torus.
 Then the gauge origami is dualized to intersecting stacks of D5-branes, which also wrap the dualized torus $\check{T}^2$, while the spiked instantons become D1-branes wrapping $\check{T}^2$.
 Now regard the ten-dimensional spacetime $X\times \check{T}^2$ as not just a product space but a fibration of $X$ over $\check{T}^2$, where $X$ is rotated by the $U(1)^3 \subset SU(4)$ isometry along the two cycles of the torus.
 Such a nontrivial fibration admits a preserved supercharge, yielding three independent $\O$-background parameters $\sum_{i=1} ^4 \ve_i =0$.
 Finally, we T-dualize twice along the cycles of $\check{T}^2$ back to $T^2$, and take the limit where the size of the dual torus $\check{T}^2$ shrinks to zero.
 Then the original torus $T^2$ decompactifies back to $\BR^2$, establishing the $\O$-background for the gauge origami.

-To engineer the $\EN=2$ gauge theory, we start by choosing our local Calabi-Yau four-fold to be an $A_{m-1}$-type singularity, $X = \BC^2 _{12} \times \BC^2 _{34} /\BZ_m$.
+To engineer the $\EN=2$ gauge theory, we start by choosing our local Calabi-Yau four-fold to be an $A_{m-1}$-type singularity, $X = \BC^2 _{12} \times \BC^2 _{34} /\BZ_m$ (see the second line of table \ref{table:IIBori}).
 Then we insert a single stack of $N$ D3-branes at the singularity, $\BC^2 _{12} \times \{0\} \subset X$.
 The effective field theory on the worldvolume of the D3-branes is the $\EN=2$ supersymmetric $\hat{A}_{m-1}$-quiver gauge theory \cite{Douglas:1996sw}.
 We may turn off gauge couplings for two consecutive gauge nodes to reduce further to the $A_{m-2}$ linear quiver gauge theory.
-The $A_{m-1}$ singularity is the limit of the $m$-centered Taub-NUT space where all the centers are brought to the origin, which in turn can be viewed as the transverse geometry of the Kaluza-Klein monopoles in IIB (see the first two rows of the table \ref{table:IIBori}, \ref{table:spacetimeori}).
+The $A_{m-1}$ singularity is the limit of the $m$-centered Taub-NUT space where all the centers are brought to the origin, which in turn can be viewed as the transverse geometry of the Kaluza-Klein monopoles in IIB.
+Note that the D3-branes (the first line of table \ref{table:IIBori}) are located at the center of the Taub-NUT geometry.
+Note also that, when the Taub-NUT space is viewed as a circle bundle over $\BR^3$, the $U(1)^2$ rotation on $\BC_{\ve_3}\times \BC_{\ve_4}$ continuously deforms to the rotations on the base $\BR^2 \subset \BR^3$ and the circle fiber.

 The gauge origami is a powerful framework since it is designed to produce partition functions expressed as finite-dimensional equivariant integrals, which further can be exactly computed by equivariant localization.
 This indeed will be our methodology of studying the geometric Langlands correspondence in the $\EN=2$ gauge theory framework from section \ref{sec:sgo}.
 Our aim here is, on the other hand, to show the gauge origami is in fact coherent with a seemingly distinct context $-$ the twisted M-theory \cite{Costello:2016nkh} $-$ in which the relation with the GL-twisted $\EN=4$ theory is more manifest.
 From now on, we will illustrate how the gauge origami and the twisted M-theory are connected to each other by a string duality.